Truthful ownership transfer with expert advice: Blending mechanism design with and without money: Preliminaries

 Again, this means that reporting her true valuation profile is a utility-maximizing strategy for the expert, no matter what the agents bid.
 A mechanism $M$ is \emph{truthful} if it is truthful for the agents and truthful for the expert.

-Our goal is to design truthful mechanisms that achieve high social welfare, which is the total value of the agents and the expert for the outcome. \footnote{Note that this is the usual definition, as we assume the collected payments from the agents to be transferred after the sale takes place.
-That is, the seller here is not the expert, but rather the company that the agents ``buy into'' and the expert is assumed to be an independent entity that is not concerned with the price of the sale.} For a meaningful definition of the social welfare that weighs equally the expert's and the agents' valuations, we adopt a canonical representation of profiles.
-The expert has {\em normalized} {\em von Neumann-Morgenstern valuations}, i.e., she has valuations of $0$ and $1$ for two of the options and a value in $[0,1]$ for the third one.
-The agent values are normalized in the definition of the social welfare, which is defined as
+Our goal is to design truthful mechanisms that achieve high social welfare, which is the total value of the agents and the expert for the outcome.
+For a meaningful definition of the social welfare that weighs equally the {valuations of the expert and the agents, we adopt a canonical representation of profiles.
+The expert has {\em normalized} {\em von Neumann-Morgenstern valuations}, i.e., her values for two of the options are $0$ and $1$, while her value for the third option lies in the interval $[0,1]$.
+The values of the agents are normalized in the definition of the social welfare, which is defined as

 We measure the quality of a truthful mechanism $M$ by its {\em approximation ratio}, which (by abusing notation a bit and interpreting $M(\vc{v},\vc{w})$ as the option decided by the mechanism) is defined as